 - Taking medications with side effects related to sleep disorders

 - Stress at school or home

 - Post-traumatic stress disorder (PTSD)

 There are a number of other health conditions and disorders that may be linked to pediatric sleep disorders.
-You should check with a sleep specialist to determine whether your child’s health history may place him or her at risk of developing a sleep disorder.
+You should check with a pediatric sleep specialist to determine whether your child’s health history may place him or her at risk of developing a sleep disorder.

 How are pediatric sleep disorders diagnosed?